simion/pip-upgrader/README.rst

     :target: https://coveralls.io/github/simion/pip-upgrader?branch=master

-*An interactive pip requirements upgrader.
+An interactive *pypi* pip requirements upgrader.
 Because upgrading requirements, package by package, is a pain in the ass.
 It also updates the version in your requirements.txt file.